martinResearch/PySparseLP/readme.md

 ## L1 regularised multi-class SVM

-Given n examples of vector-class pairs *(x_i,y_i)*, with *x_i* a vector of size m and *y_i* an integer representing the class, we aim at estimating a matrix W of size k by m that allows to discriminate the right class, with k the number of classes.
-We assume that the last component of *x_i* is a one in order to represent the offset constants in W. we denote *W_k* the kth line of the matrix *W*
+Given *n* examples of vector-class pairs *(x_i,y_i)*, with *x_i* a vector of size m and *y_i* an integer representing the class, we aim at estimating a matrix *W* of size *k* by *m* that allows to discriminate the right class, with *k* the number of classes.
+We assume that the last component of *x_i* is a one in order to represent the offset constants in *W*. we denote *W_k* the *k*th line of the matrix *W*

 ![latex:\large $W^*=argmin_W min_{\epsilon}\|W\|_1+\sum_{i=1}^n \epsilon_i\\ s.t.~ W_{y_i}x_i-W_kx_i>1-\epsilon_i \forall\{(i,k)|k\neq y_i\}$](https://rawgithub.com/martinResearch/PySparseLP/master/images/l1svm.svg)

-by adding auxiliary variables in a matrix S of the same size as the matrix W we can rewrite the absolute value as follow:
+By adding auxiliary variables in a matrix *S* of the same size as the matrix *W* we can rewrite the absolute value as follow:
 ![latex:\large $\|W\|_1=min_S \sum_{ij}S_{ij} \\ s.t.~ W_{ij}<S_{ij}, -W_{ij}<S_{ij} \forall(ij)$](https://rawgithub.com/martinResearch/PySparseLP/master/images/abstolp.svg)

-we obtain the LP formulation:
+We obtain the LP formulation:

 ![latex:\large $W^*=argmin_{W} min_{\epsilon,S} \sum_{ij}S_{ij} +\sum_{i=1}^n \epsilon_i\\s.t.~W_{y_i}x_i-W_kx_i>1-\epsilon_i \forall\{(i,k)|k\neq y_i\},W_{ij}<S_{ij}, -W_{ij}<S_{ij} \forall(ij)$](https://rawgithub.com/martinResearch/PySparseLP/master/images/l1svmLP.svg)

-you can run the example using the following line in python
+The example can be executed using the following line in python

 	from pysparselp.example3 import run
 	run()

-the support vectors are represented by black circles.
+The support vectors are represented by black circles.

 ![classification result with support points](https://rawgithub.com/martinResearch/PySparseLP/master/images/l1svmClassification.svg)

 ## Bipartite matching

-Bipartite matching can be reformulated as an integer program
+Bipartite matching can be reformulated as an integer linear program:

 ![latex: $$ max \sum_{ij\in \{1,\dots,n\}^2} M_{ij} C_{i,j} ~ s.t~ M_{ij}\in\{0,1\}, \sum_j M_{ij}\leq 1 \sum_i M_{ij}\leq 1 $$](./images/bipartite.svg)

-we relax it into an LP.
+We relax it into an continuous variables LP.

 	from pysparselp.example4 import run
 	run()